miteshbhatt0110/BDDFrameworkMEGA/README.md

 1. Once the project is cloned onto the local repository, tests can be run via Test Explorer on VS2019
 2. Click on Test menu option -> Run
 3. The screenshots are generated after each scenario is run and they are stored in the Documents folder on the local machine
-4. The script uses data driven test for updating User Profile.
-To change the test data, go to the TestData folder in the project, and update ProfileData.csv
+4. The script uses data driven test for Login.
+To change the test data, go to the TestData folder in the project, and update ProfileData.csv - add your email id and password.
-5. To run the Registration successful test multiple times, the Username on the feature file would need to be changed - This is because only unique usernames are allowed to be registered

-## Testing approach and Bug report
-1. Test Document.docx has been attached to the repo that contains the Testing approach and Bug report